quantumlib/qsim/docs/tutorials/multinode/README.md

 Submitting job(s).
 1 job(s) submitted to cluster 1.
 ```
-You can see the job in queue by with the `condor_q` command.
+You can see the job in queue with the `condor_q` command.
 ```
 condor_q
 ```